recurly/recurly-client-python/docs/README.md

 # Recurly Python

-This library is the python client for Recurly's V3 API.
-It's currently in the "Early Access" phase of development.
+This library is the official python client for Recurly's V3 API.
-To learn more about getting early access to the next iteration of our API ecosystem, see [this link](https://dev.recurly.com/page/recurly-v3-api-early-access).

-If you were looking for the V2 client, see the [master branch](https://github.com/recurly/recurly-client-python/tree/master) of the recurly-client-python repo.

 ## Getting Started